Tim-Liam-Hill/Tim-Liam-Hill/README.md

  <img align="center" src="/Banner.png" width="100%" alt="Banner could not be found"/>

 ### About me
- I was born in Johannesburg South Africa and have lived here all my life.
+ I was born in Johannesburg South Africa and have spent most of my life there before moving to Cape Town.
 Growing up, I tried my best to do anything and everything that I could.
 I have played violin, guitar, chess, rugby, competed in fishing, athletics, cross country and sung in my old school's choir.
-As of right now my passions lie in long distance running, mountain biking and martial arts.
-In my spare time I also enjoy reading, playing games and sending memes to my friends.
+As of right now my passions lie in grappling (Brazilian JiuJitsu), although I am still just a white belt.
+In my spare time I also enjoy reading, playing games and sending memes to my friends (only the spiciest memes of course).

- I am currently in my 3rd year of studying Computer Sciences at The University of Pretoria.

 ### My skills
 In general, I far prefer backend work to frontend work.
 Although I am able to work with html, css and Ionic I find I enjoy work that is more involved with problem solving and algorithms than visual appearance.
 The technologies I am most comfortable with are listed below.